- Language: en

 Be aware that files created in this way are not automatically closed.
 The following approach may be used to close files automatically:

->>> from django.core.files import File # Create a Python file object using open() and the with statement >>> with open('/tmp/hello.world', 'w') as f: ... myfile = File(f) ... myfile.write('Hello World') ... >>> myfile.closed True >>> f.closed True
+>>> from django.core.files import File # Create a Python file object using open() and the with statement >>> with open("/path/to/hello.world", "w") as f: ... myfile = File(f) ... myfile.write("Hello World") ... >>> myfile.closed True >>> f.closed True

 Closing files is especially important when accessing file fields in a loop over a large number of objects.
 If files are not manually closed after accessing them, the risk of running out of file descriptors may arise.
 This may lead to the following error:

-IOError: [Errno 24] Too many open files
+OSError: [Errno 24] Too many open files

 Behind the scenes, Django delegates decisions about how and where to store files to a file storage system.
 This is the object that actually understands things like file systems, opening and reading files, etc.

->>> from django.core.files.storage import default_storage >>> from django.core.files.base import ContentFile >>> path = default_storage.save('/path/to/file', ContentFile('new content')) >>> path '/path/to/file' >>> default_storage.size(path) 11 >>> default_storage.open(path).read() b'new content' >>> default_storage.delete(path) >>> default_storage.exists(path) False
+>>> from django.core.files.base import ContentFile >>> from django.core.files.storage import default_storage >>> path = default_storage.save("path/to/file", ContentFile(b"new content")) >>> path 'path/to/file' >>> default_storage.size(path) 11 >>> default_storage.open(path).read() b'new content' >>> default_storage.delete(path) >>> default_storage.exists(path) False

 See File storage API for the file storage API.